Polarization-based indices in quantum many-body systems: validity and extension beyond one dimension: Main results and proofs

-The above statements claim that non-zero expectation values of $U^q$ signal insulating nature of the system.
-On the other hand, for metals, the absence of a charge gap (defined in Eq.~\eqref{eq:gap_c}) leads to the following statement. \begin{claim}{} Suppose that the system has the translation symmetry.
-When the filling is $\nu=p/q$ and the system is charge gapless, $|\braket{\Psi_{0}|U^q|\Psi_{0}}|\to 0$ in the thermodynamic limit. \end{claim} This may be an expected property for a metal, but it has been a conjecture and is non-trivial for interacting systems~\cite{RestaSorella1999,AligiaOrtiz1999,Kobayashi2018,FuruyaNakamura2019}.
-The above statements mean that $U^{(q)}$ works as a quantized order parameter which clearly distinguish between insulators and metals in general interacting systems.
-We stress that this hold true even in higher dimensions as will be discussed later.
-In the following, we provide proofs for the above statements for one-dimensional systems.
+The above statements claim that non-zero expectation values of $U^q$ signal gapped nature of the system.
+On the other hand, for gapless systems, the absence of a charge gap (defined in Eq.~\eqref{eq:gap_c}) leads to the following statement. \begin{claim}{} Suppose that the system has the translation symmetry and the filling is $\nu=p/q$.
+When the ground state is charge gapless and non-degenerate in the finite size system, $|\braket{\Psi_{0}|U^q|\Psi_{0}}|\to 0$ in the thermodynamic limit. \end{claim} This may be an expected property for a gapless system because the polarization given by the phase of $\braket{U^q}$ should not be well-defined, but it is highly non-trivial for general interacting systems~\cite{RestaSorella1999,AligiaOrtiz1999,Kobayashi2018,FuruyaNakamura2019}.
+Our statement clarifies the explicit condition (vanishing charge gap) for $|\braket{U^q}|\to0$ and we will later discuss systems where the condition is not satisfied.
+Under the condition of the vanishing charge gap, Claim~\ref{claim:Uq_gapless} and its higher dimensional generalization hold for general gapless systems including Tomonaga-Luttinger liquids, non-Fermi liquids, and spin liquids.
+We note that, although the twist operator itself acts within a fixed U(1) sector, the argument crucially exploits the vanishing of the inter-sector (charge) gap as will be discussed in the next section.
+Besides, the argument naturally suggests an algebraic decay of $|\braket{U^q}|$ with the system size $L$ for gapless states.

+The above statements mean that $U^{(q)}$ works as a quantized order parameter which clearly distinguish between gapped and gapless states in general interacting systems.
+Alternatively, one can regard it as a many-body index for gapped and gapless states,

+This means that existence or absence of an excitation gap can be characterized by an index under the U(1) and translation symmetries (and under the assumption on the ground state degeneracy in Claims~\ref{claim:Uq} and \ref{claim:Uq_gapless}), although it is usually considered that symmetries are irrelevant in the classification of gappedness and gaplessness~\cite{Wen2004,Zeng2019}.
+It is known that ground states of generic local Hamiltonians including non translationally symmetric systems are gapless~\cite{Movassagh2017}, which also implies that distinction between gapped and gapless states are meaningful only when the system has sufficient symmetries.
+As noted above, the quantity $|\braket{U^q}|$ itself was originally introduced in the context of polarization-based criteria~\cite{RestaSorella1999,AligiaOrtiz1999}.
+However, prior to the present work, it had not been established as a general and rigorous index which universally converges to either 0 or 1 and sharply distinguishes gapped and gapless phases in the thermodynamic limit.